phenidone/fith/README.md

 In turn, the system will invoke execution at those entry points when the events occur.
 Because the main function references all of the various event-handler functions, those functions and their call graphs will be preserved through GC.

+bins2const.pl is a script which will take a GC'd/SAVE'd binary/data-file pair and print it out as C++ source code that can be included with an embedded compilation - a temporary hack so that I can compile fith binaries into microcontroller projects without needing to transmit/load code yet.

 ## PLC Engine